MORE INFORMATION

 Chest pain or signs of stroke, including changes in your vision or speech or trouble walking, are medical emergencies.
 Call 9-1-1 right away.

-If your platelet count is not very high or very low, you may not have any symptoms.
-People often see their healthcare providers when they start to have bruises for no reason or have heavy bleeding after a small injury.
+If your platelet count is close to the healthy range, you may not have any symptoms.
+People often visit their healthcare providers when they start to get bruises for no reason or have heavy bleeding or bleeding that does not stop after a small injury.

 Symptoms of a high platelet count